-We use this baking sheet almost every day of the week.
-It’s pretty big compared to others (which I love for my big family), but the brand does offer a two-piece set with a smaller size if you’re cooking for fewer people.
+When I first learned about how toxic my bakeware could be (especially those with non-stick coatings), I did some light research and ended up ordering this baking sheet from Amazon.
+It was inexpensive and made for an easy swap.
+Now I’ve had it for nearly two years and still use it multiple times per week.
+It’s pretty big compared to others I’ve had in the past (which I love for my big family), but the brand does offer a two-piece set with a smaller size if you’re cooking for fewer people.

 Since it’s an inch deep, it holds quite a bit of food and keeps juices and oils from spilling out.
 You can even put a roasting rack over it and just use it to catch the liquids!

-Since it’s made of stainless steel, it’s rust-resistant and very durable, which means it can withstand years of use without major damage.
+Since it’s made of stainless steel, it’s rust-resistant and heavy duty, which means it can withstand years of use without major damage.

 It’s also very smooth, which prevents food from sticking to the surface, and you can spray a bit of oil on it to avoid any additional sticking.
 (Read on to learn more about why you should avoid baking sheets that are marketed as “non-stick”.)